freddieline/brain-dojo-frontend/README.md

 ### Memorise the sequence

-A game where a number of images (of animals) on cards are show to the user for a few seconds.
+Description:</b> A game where a number of images (of animals) on cards are show to the user for a few seconds.
 Afterwards the cards are flipped around hiding the image and the user has to select the correct image in the correct order from a selection of four images.
 The user wins if he selects all the correct animals in the correct order (no time limit).

-<b>API calls - </b>
-No API calls or backend database as the data is not likely to change or it will change very infrequently.
+<b>API calls: </b>No API calls or backend database as the data is not likely to change or it will change very infrequently.

 The list of animals is stored as an array of string: